SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

         NEAR/2
           ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$" OR "female$" OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
-          OR "gender*" OR "sexual and gender" OR "transgender*" )
+          OR "lesbian*" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson*" OR "non-binary" )
       )
     OR "financial exclusion" OR "economic exclusion" OR "social exclusion" OR "digital exclusion" OR "cultural exclusion" OR "political exclusion"